jsgosnell/CUNY-BioStats/README.md

 *whatever you put in for measurevar column in summary is what you use for the y in ggplot calls (so for updating, replacing "mean" with that string)

+Fall 2020 Update: Assignment code (and answers) are being moved to .Rmd format; also, default R behavior changed to not upload strings as factors, so you may need to add stringsAsFactors = T to read.csv calls.